ahmdaka06/ahmdaka06/README.md

 Hi Everyone 👋
-I Am A 19 Year Old Newbie Full Stack Web Developer From Indonesia.
+I Am A Newbie Full Stack Web Developer From Indonesia.

 New To Github Hehe...